rabbit721/QPPNet/README.md

   The TPC-H data are generated with `./dbgen -s <scale factor>`.

-  The TPC-H queries are generated using `./qgen <query_id> -r <seed number> ` where varying seed random number is used to generate different queries from a template.
+  The TPC-H queries are generated using `./qgen <query_id> -r <seed number>` where varying seed random number is used to generate different queries from a template.

-  Tables in PostgresSQL are created with the queries in [dss.ddl](https://github.com/gregrahn/tpch-kit/blob/master/dbgen/dss.ddl) and then have indexes created with [tpch-postgres-index-ddl.sql](https://github.com/oltpbenchmark/oltpbench/blob/master/src/com/oltpbenchmark/benchmarks/tpch/ddls/tpch-postgres-index-ddl.sql).
+  Tables in PostgresSQL are created using [dss.ddl](https://github.com/gregrahn/tpch-kit/blob/master/dbgen/dss.ddl) and then have indexes created with [tpch-postgres-index-ddl.sql](https://github.com/oltpbenchmark/oltpbench/blob/master/src/com/oltpbenchmark/benchmarks/tpch/ddls/tpch-postgres-index-ddl.sql).

   The query plan structure and query performance metrics are retrieved as json objects by running the generated queries above with the `explain (analyze, format JSON, verbose)` statement prepended.